shilpakarumanchi/SentimentAnalysis/README.md

 ### **Recommendations**

-**Enhance In-Flight Entertainment & Food Quality**: Given the **low entertainment (2.7) and food (2.7) ratings**, British Airways should **upgrade content, improve screen quality, and offer better food options** to enhance the passenger experience.
+**Enhance In-Flight Entertainment & Food Quality**: Given the **low entertainment (2.7) and food (2.7) ratings**, Equadorian Airways should **upgrade content, improve screen quality, and offer better food options** to enhance the passenger experience.

 **Investigate the Declining Ratings in Recent Years**: Since ratings have shown a **slight downward trend from 2021–2023**, the airline should **analyze customer complaints and surveys** to identify pain points.

 **Improve Services in Lower-Rated Regions**: **North America, Africa, and South America have lower average ratings**, suggesting the need for **targeted improvements** in customer experience.

-**Optimize Aircraft Services Based on Performance**: Since the **A380 and Boeing 747-400 received higher ratings**, British Airways could **analyze what makes these aircraft perform better and apply similar improvements** to lower-rated models.
+**Optimize Aircraft Services Based on Performance**: Since the **A380 and Boeing 747-400 received higher ratings**, Equadorian Airways could **analyze what makes these aircraft perform better and apply similar improvements** to lower-rated models.

 - **Enhance Economy Class amenities**, particularly **food and entertainment**, to improve customer experience.
 - **Leverage Business Class strengths** by **improving entertainment offerings**, making it more competitive with Premium Economy.